konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 ### 5. Known Issues and remarks

-1) Limitations to other languages besides german: Konfuzio is optimized for the german language.
+1) Limitations to other languages besides German: Konfuzio is optimized for the German language.
 It may partly support English expressions but is limited in the usage in English.

 2) Limitations to the case sensitivity of boolean values: Classifying certain expressions as true or false values is based on pre-specified expressions.
 Thus, it is limited to these signal words as shown above in the lists when normalizing the inputs.